WojciechMigda/zfec/README.rst

 debugging, compression, and unit tests.
 Thanks to Adam Langley for improving the C API and contributing the Haskell API.
 Thanks to the creators of GCC (starting with Richard M. Stallman) and Valgrind (starting with Julian Seward) for a pair of excellent tools.
-Thanks to my coworkers at Allmydata -- http://allmydata.com -- Fabrice Grinda, Peter Secor, Rob Kinninmont, Brian Warner, Zandr Milewski, Justin Boreta, Mark Meras for sponsoring this work and releasing it under a Free Software licence.
+Thanks to employees at Allmydata -- http://allmydata.com -- Fabrice Grinda, Peter Secor, Rob Kinninmont, Brian Warner, Zandr Milewski, Justin Boreta, Mark Meras for sponsoring part of this work (original ``zfec``) and releasing it under a Free Software licence.
 Thanks to Jack Lloyd, Samuel Neves, and David-Sarah Hopwood.
+Last, but not least, thanks to the authors of original ``zfec`` library, from which this one forked from.
+Thanks to Gabs Ricalde, for contributing ARM SIMD-optimized code to ``zfec``, which then inspired Intel SIMD-optimizations introduced here.

 Related Works